cristhiandas/CV/README.md

 - I achieved the foundation of the students group "Geco" at the University, and we managed to turn it into the most usefull group of the University.
 - I contributed to the growth of the future logistics while doing a document with all the information of the activities we made at the UWC-Venezuela Foundation.

+#### Tech Skills
+- Languajes: Ruby, Javascript, C, C++.
+- Frameworks: Sinatra, Rails, React, Nodejs.
+- Testing: Rspec, Capybara, Jasmine.
+- Methodologies : TDD, BDD, XP, Agile, DRY.

 #### Additional skills

 - Other Platforms I've Worked with: E4education and Wordpress
-- Methodologies : Test Driven Development
 - Foreign languages : Spanish

 ## Education